 The Employment Group also includes outstanding accredited mediators with experience in conducting mediations across a wide range of disputes.

 Our CPD-accredited training courses, workshops and seminar programmes are highly regarded and well attended.
-Members of the Employment Group can deliver bespoke in-house training to law firms and professional bodies at their premises.
+Barristers in the Employment Group can deliver bespoke in-house training to law firms and professional bodies at their premises.